nitmir/policyd-rate-limit/README.rst

   * ``1``: recipient are counted in the DATA stage.
 The postfix parameter check_policy_service must be defined in smtpd_data_restrictions.
     This is the new default.
+  * ``2``: Number of submited mails a counted, not recipients.
+The postfix parameter check_policy_service must be defined in smtpd_data_restrictions.
+    This means that if a use send a single mail with 100 recipient, it's count for 1 in the quota instead of 100.

 Postfix settings
 ----------------